TomPace101/nanopore_diffusion/notes.md

 It's just that there are different types of Composite Requests, but all of them must go through their children sequentially.

-Requests must be designed based on their expected Receiver.
+Requests must be designed based on their expected Handler.
-That is, figure out what the Receiver needs how it works first, then design the Request.
+That is, figure out what the Handler needs how it works first, then design the Request.

-So let's look at our receivers:
+So let's look at our Handlers:
 - Mesh Generation
   - create geo
     - input is a geometry definition file and template(s) for the geo file